salmon-01/mappy/README.md

 ### Run the project

 > [!IMPORTANT]
-> Currently it is only possible to locally run the app with iOS simulator
+> Currently it is only possible to locally run the app with iOS simulator.
 > Make sure you have latest version of XCode and CLI for project to run properly

 #### Back-end